peterwittek/somoclu/README.md

 Key features:

-* Fast execution by parallelization: MPI and CUDA are supported.
+* Fast execution by parallelization: OpenMP, MPI, and CUDA are supported.
 * Planar and toroid maps.
 * Both dense and sparse input data are supported.
 * Large maps of several hundred thousand neurons are feasible.